yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 === Wake on LAN ===

 If you have trouble using [http://tracker.openwrt.org/packages/list.php?name=wol wol] to wake up your PC give [http://openwrt.org/downloads/people/nico/testing/mipsel/packages/ ether-wake] a try.
-Since ether-wake uses an ehternet frame instead of an UDP packet it might be what you're looking for.
+Since ether-wake uses an ethernet frame instead of an UDP packet it might be what you're looking for.
 Make sure you enabled WOL for your NIC with [http://sourceforge.net/projects/gkernel/ ethtool] before shutting down your PC.

 == Building your own packages ==